 CPD Requirements for Osteopaths in Australia (2026 Guide)

-Osteopaths registered with AHPRA must complete 30 hours of CPD per year.
-This guide covers Osteopathy Board requirements, activity types, audit expectations, and how to stay compliant.
+Osteopaths registered with AHPRA must complete 25 hours of CPD per year.
+This guide covers Osteopathy Board requirements, mandatory-topic hours, first aid, audit expectations, and how to stay compliant.

 Osteopathy is one of the 16 health professions regulated under AHPRA, and like every other registered health professional in Australia, osteopaths must complete ongoing CPD to maintain their registration.